AntonioTorres23/OpenGL_Notes/PBR Specular IBL.md

 **Monte Carlo Integration and Importance Sampling**

 To fully get a grasp of importance sampling it's relevant we first delve into the mathematical construct known as **Monte Carlo Integration**.
 Monte Carlo integration revolves mostly around a combination of statistics and probability theory.
-Monte Carlo helps us in discretely
+Monte Carlo helps us in discretely solving the problem of figuring out some statistic or value of a population without having to take **all** of the population into consideration.

+For instance, let's say you want to count the average height of all citizens of a country.
+To get your result, you could measure ****